List of Marvel Comics characters: 0–9: 8-Ball

+Jeff Hagees

 8-Ball was created by Bob Budiansky and Bret Blevins, and first appeared in Sleepwalker #2 (1991).
 8-Ball has no superhuman powers.
 Wearing a spherical helmet designed to look like a billiards 8 ball, he wields a concussive cue stick and exploding balls.
 Screen Rant listed him among the worst Marvel Comics villains introduced in the 1990s.

 Jeff Hagees is introduced as a defense contractor and engineer who is also a skilled pool player.
 He develops problem gambling and adopts the villainous persona of 8-Ball to recoup his losses.
-Initially a Sleepwalker villain, 8-Ball goes on to fight various superheroes.
-He did not achieve popularity as a villain, and he was eventually killed off when he was murdered by the Wrecker.
+8-Ball first appears as an enemy of Sleepwalker, confronting him alongside 6-Ball, 9-Ball, and 11-Ball.
+Sleepwalker nearly captures 8-Ball until Rick Sheridan (the human to whom Sleepwalker is bound) wakes up, forcing Sleepwalker to return to Rick's mind.
+8-Ball escapes.

+When 8-Ball and Sleepwalker next meet, 8-Ball proves victorious; he distracts the hero by shooting civilians.
+He attempts to kill Sleepwalker, who manages to escape.
+Later, when Rick and Sleepwalker had switched bodies, 8-Ball and Hobgoblin each attack Rick, trying to kill Sleepwalker to win a $100,000 bet.
+The inexperienced Rick is no match for them, which makes 8-Ball realize that Rick is not Sleepwalker.

+8-Ball joins Freezer Burn and Humbug into stealing a chip from Ricadonna's house, during which he is killed by Wrecker.
+Misty Knight and Colleen Wing later have Ricadonna arrested for orchestrating the hit.

+8-Ball is later resurrected by Hood.
+For a time during the "Devil's Reign" storyline, he is the cellmate of Moon Knight at the Myrmidon, giving him another character to interact with and allowing for character growth.
+8-Ball questions his choices after luring Moon Knight into a trap: unhappy with his identity as a failed supervillain and the assumptions that this creates about him, he changes his mind and goes back to save Moon Knight.

+Second 8-Ball

-An unnamed character wearing the 8-Ball costume appears in a fight sequence in The Amazing Spider-Man #600.
+An unnamed character wearing the 8-Ball costume appears in The Amazing Spider-Man #600.
+He is among the villains who battle Spider-Man and Daredevil at the Bar With No Name.
+8-Ball escapes when the police raid the Bar With No Name.

+Third 8-Ball

 The third version of 8-Ball is introduced in The Superior Spider-Man #26.
-Created by Dan Slott, Humberto Ramos, and Victor Olazaba, this version of 8-Ball is created by the Hobgoblin when he forms a team of newly created supervillains.
-The Hagees version of 8-Ball was later resurrected, and for a time he was the cellmate of Moon Knight, giving him another character to interact with and allowing for character growth.
-Hagees questions his choices in Moon Knight #25 (2023) after luring Moon Knight into a trap: unhappy with his identity as a failed supervillain and the assumptions that this creates about him, he changes his mind and goes back to save Moon Knight.
+Created by Dan Slott, Humberto Ramos, and Victor Olazaba, this version of 8-Ball is recruited by Hobgoblin, who gives him one of Jeff Hagees' old costumes.

+During the AXIS storyline, 8-Ball is among the supervillains gathered by Missile Mate to work with the Goblin Nation, claiming that Hobgoblin had abandoned him.
+8-Ball goes on to join Swarm's Sinister Six before eventually returning to Hobgoblin's service.